Post-traumatic Stress Disorder (PTSD)

 Trouble remembering important parts of the event

-In addition, people with PTSD may experience depression, anxiety, panic attacks, suicidal behaviours and other mental health issues.
+Additionally, people living with PTSD may experience depression, suicidal behaviours, anxiety disorders, relationship difficulties, other mental health problems, and distressing issues.